OpenEdition/bilbo/KB/config/README.txt

 Ce sont par exemple des listes de nom et prenom repandu dans le monde.

 EN:
-Thiits is a file that improve the annotation of place, name or forename for exemple one list of forename and surname known around the world
+It is file that improve the annotation of place, name or forename for exemple one list of forename and surname known around the world
 ------------------------
  balise